Gradient Checkpointing for Long DDE Simulations

 Summary Table

-A single self-contained table of all measured quantities.
-Copy-pasteable into an issue, a discussion, or back to an LLM for analysis. fwd_ratio and grad_ratio are normalised against the None baseline; peak_MB is the peak process-RSS delta during a single gradient call (CPU proxy via psutil), or the device-memory delta if jax.devices()[0].memory_stats() is available (GPU / TPU).
-NA when neither is available.
+All measured quantities in one self-contained table, copy-pasteable into an issue or back to an LLM. fwd_ratio and grad_ratio are normalised to the None baseline; peak_MB is the peak process-RSS delta during one gradient call (CPU proxy via psutil), or the device-memory delta on GPU/TPU, else NA.

 Table code